OneUptime/interview/software-full-stack.md

 We have seen endless take home tasks from other companies that you spend few days to work on and that goes to waste.

-We also give you an option to delete all the code they have written at the end of the interview.
+We also give you an option to delete all the code you have written at the end of the interview.
 If you choose this, please send a PR deleting all of your code and we will merge that in.

 **What happens if I'm rejected?**